Glossary of Financial Terms

 The term cash flow describes the net amount of cash and cash equivalents that is generated or consumed by a company, organisation or individual in a given time period.
 A cashflow statement reports on the sources and usage of cash by an organisation over a period of time.

-Citizen Finance
+Citizen finance

-Citizen Financing is an innovative financial scheme that uses citizens’ investment for funding a project.
+Citizen Finance is an innovative financial scheme that uses citizens’ investment for funding a project.
 In this financing scheme, citizens or communities pool together their own financial resources to implement a project aimed at their own common good.
 Citizen financing is also sometimes referred to as citizen funding or public financing and can be organised in different ways, e.g. crowdfunding, cooperatives, etc.

 Commercial loan